 South Dakota Governor Bill Janklow initiates the first Donor Family Recognition Ceremony hosted jointly by LifeSource and the State.
 The event has been carried on by every governor since then, and the tradition has spread to both North Dakota and Minnesota.

 Minnesota, North Dakota and South Dakota pass legislation honoring a donor’s documented decision.
-In 2019, 69% of adults in our three states are registered organ, eye and tissue donors.
+Today, over half of the Upper Midwest have registered as donors.